Gabriel guides Arsenal back to the Premier League summit

 However, the Blues struggled to impose themselves and slipped to back-to-back league defeats having mustered just two shots on target.

-Miguel Almiron scored his seventh goal in as many Premier League games as Newcastle won 4-1 at Southampton to climb into third place, ahead of Tottenham’s clash with Liverpool.
+Miguel Almiron scored his seventh goal in as many Premier League games as Newcastle won 4-1 at Southampton to climb into third place.

 Almiron struck 10 minutes before the break at St Mary’s Stadium with substitute Chris Wood and Joe Willock easing them clear with second half goals.